MetaFam/TheGame/docs/how-does-it-work/phases-of-metagame.md

 <details>

-<summary>Miscellaneous</summary>
+<summary>Random</summary>
 <br />

 This includes a bunch of other projects we've been working on that we also consider mission critical but not as big of a deal as the above two.

 - Such as MetaMaps, our web3 whiteboarding/project management tool we'll be using to build the *Skill Trees* & and the *Navigation System* to help people move through MetaGame.

-- Such as organizing the first virtual conference in the Ethereum space back in March & the first DAO-focused hackathon back in August.
+- Such as organizing the [first virtual conference in the Ethereum space](https://medium.com/@pethereum/sure-the-future-is-remote-and-virtual-conferences-will-be-a-thing-but-we-arent-doing-this-just-bd0eaef8132d) back in March & the [first DAO-focused hackathon](https://metagame.substack.com/p/fork-the-world-hackathon) back in August.

 - Such as the MetaView podcast which we use to paint the picture for the community by interviewing the brightest minds in the space.